Electric vs Gas Furnace

 Heating your home uses more energy and costs more than any other system in the home and can make up approximately 42 percent of utility costs, according to energy.gov.

 In an attempt to create a more energy efficient home and save money, homeowners often look to the heating system choices to find those savings.
-While there are many differences including cost and efficiency to consider, how do homeowners make an informed choice?
+While there are many differences to consider, including cost and efficiency, how do homeowners make an informed choice about the type of furnace to buy?

 What is an Electric Furnace?